lukexi/rumpus/RUMPUS_PROGRAMMING_GUIDE.md

         myBody       ==> Physical
 ```
 The object will fall into the void.
 Try pulling out a Platform object for it to land on.

+There are 3 kinds of physics body you can request in `myBody`:
+* `Physical` creates a "real-world" object that can be picked up, thrown, knocked around, etc.
-You can change the object's Mass, Restitution, and Gravity using myMass, myRestitution, and myGravity.
+    You can change these objects' Mass, Restitution, and Gravity using myMass, myRestitution, and myGravity
+    (by default, they'll experience an Earth gravity of 9.8m/s^2)
+* `Animated` creates a physics object that you animate yourself (e.g. with `myUpdate`).
+    It is still a solid object, so it will knock other Physical objects around, but has effectively infinite mass and thus won't be affected by them.
+    This corresponds to "Kinematic" in Bullet Physics.
+* `Detector` creates an ethereal physics object that detects when objects are intersecting it but passes through them like a ghost.
+    This corresponds to "NoContactResponse" in Bullet Physics.

-To react when the object hits another object (including your hands), use my myCollisionBegan, myCollisionContinues, and myCollisionEnded components.
+To react when the object hits another object (including your hands), use the myCollisionBegan, myCollisionContinues, and myCollisionEnded components.
 For example, to change color every time we touch something:
 ```
 start = do